shundhammer/myrlyn/README.md

   - File list (installed packages only)
   - Change log (installed packages only)

-- Install, update and remove packages
+- Install, update and remove individual or multiple packages
 - Pick a specific package version for installation or update
+- Set a package to "taboo" (never install) or "protected" (keep the current version)
 - Install and remove patterns
 - Install and remove patches
 - Browse and select packages by repository